joakimkemeny/eslint-config-jke/README.md

 2. Add `"extends": "jke/node"` to your `.eslintrc`

 ### eslint-config-jke/react
-Extends the browser set of rules with React and JSX rules.
+Extends the browser set of rules with rules for React and JSX.

 1. `npm install --save-dev eslint eslint-config-jke eslint-plugin-react`
 2. Add `"extends": "jke/react"` to your `.eslintrc`

+### eslint-config-jke/mocha
+An extension to the other set of rules that adds rules for Mocha tests.

+1. `npm install --save-dev eslint eslint-config-jke eslint-plugin-mocha`
+2. Add one of the following rows to you `.eslintrc`
+	- `"extends": ["jke/browser", "jke/mocha"]`
+	- `"extends": ["jke/node", "jke/mocha"]`
+	- `"extends": ["jke/react", "jke/mocha"]`

 ## Versioning
 Currently the project is in its initial development (as indicated by the 0.x version).
 This means that rule definitions can change at any time and your build may break.
 After the 1.0.0 release the project should be considered stable and will follow [semantic versioning](http://semver.org).